CHOREOGRAPHERS’ SHOWCASE

 About

-Step into the studio for an up-close and personal look at a mix of bold new works.
+Step into the studio for an up-close and personal look at a mix of bold new works created by the Artists of Louisville Ballet.
 This dynamic annual production highlights the artistry and athleticism of ballet in a behind-the-scenes studio setting.

 While this production is a yearly tradition, no two premieres of Choreographers’ Showcase are alike; styles range from classical to contemporary, with everything in between.
 With limited general admission seating, you’ll be just inches away from the artists you typically see on stage — and seconds away from discovering your new favorite ballets.